xlecours/LAMID_PREVENT-AD/README.md

 ## 2. Installation and Requirements

 Requirements for the script:
-- Python 3 or higher
+- Python 2.7 or Python 3
 - the following Python libraries: `getpass`, `json`, `requests`, `os`, `sys`, `getopt` and `errno`.